TheGoodlike13/liberty_or_death/README.md

 Alright, now it makes sense.
 The stupid page which used to redirect to '/home' was cached by the browser.
 How utterly annoying.
-Such things should be off by default...
-I return the NoCacheFilter class back and this seems to fix it.
+Such things should be off by default... ~~I return the NoCacheFilter class back and this seems to fix it.~~ And no matter what I do, it still caches the stupid localhost from another application...
+I give up.
+I don't care.
+I'll just make it redirect to '/test' in both cases.
+That'll fix it.
+Except this time even though i **REMOVED** the no-caching filter... it didn't cache it...